monome/docs/norns/study-3.md

 end
 ```

+Here's what we did:

-we use a shortcut for initializing the metro by putting the event function, interval time, and number of stages in the `metro.init()` function arguments. when we push any key down, a random root note is selected and played and then the metro is started. it will trigger 8 times, and on each function call we will sound a new note that is 5 semi-tones above the previous note. try modulating the metro interval, number of stages, and stage multiplier! for example, change 8 to 1 (for a single note) and 5 to 12 (for an octave shift).
+- used a shortcut for initializing the metro by putting the event function, interval time, and number of stages in the `metro.init()` function arguments
+- when we push any key down, a random root note is selected and played and then the metro is started
+- because of our `strum` definition, `note` will trigger 8 times, and on each function call we will sound a new note that is 5 semi-tones above the previous note

+Try:
+- changing the metro interval (eg. change 0.05 to 0.5 for slower jams)
+- changing the number of stages (eg. change 8 to 1 for a single note)
+- changing the stage multiplier (eg. change 5 to 12 for an octave shift)

 ## example: spacetime

-putting together concepts above. this script is demonstrated in the video up top.
+Putting together concepts above.
+This script is demonstrated in the video up top.

 ```lua
 -- spacetime